apocalyptech/pystarboundmap/README.md

  - Zoom
    - Slider
    - `+`/`-` via keyboard
- - Initial open dialog doesn't center on parent window?
+ - Initial resource load / open dialogs don't center on parent window
  - Minimap
    - I'll have to see how feasible this is - I'd imagined just a simple little thing to show which regions have data and which don't, with